MaxMohammadi/MaxMohammadi/README.md

 - 👯 I’m looking to collaborate on an open-source data visualization web app using Flask and React

-- 💬 Talk to me about philosophy, running, algorithms, financial markets
+- 💬 Talk to me about space, running, algorithms, financial markets, crypto, and Elon Musk

 <p align="center">